bacloud14/exec/README.md

 A session is defined to fit few executions together, if you are working on different subjects, for example:

-- Approximate the mean of stream data for a one day window
 - Regression model results
 - Simulations
 - Basically any bake and wait algorithm that takes minutes to hours to a few days.

+Executions of the regression model results could be:

+- Approximate the mean of stream data for a one day window
+- Running statistics, and learning algorithm

 An execution is a code block to track, It can be one of the following states: Running, Passive, Exec crushed, Execution crushed